Get quotes from trusted garages and mechanics in your area.

 As well as the services being very similar, there is an enormous amount of overlap between any given service and the MOT test.
 MOT estimate that 75-85% of a typical service is covered by the MOT test.

-So for cars that are out of their original manufacturer warranty, garages design their own services, which broadly match the following five categories, that get more expensive with each step:
+So for cars that are out of their original manufacturer warranty, garages design their own services, which broadly match the following categories, that get more expensive with each step:

 - Oil & Filter Change